 The hyperparameter selection for the strategies (described in Section 5.1) was carried out using the validation part of the data windows.
 The size of this part was arbitrarily selected to be 0.2 of the out-of-sample data size, which, in terms of the length of the period, is roughly equal to 6 months.
 The length of this period influences what strategy hyperparamers are selected.
-If the period is too short, the data sample will not be representative enough to select meaningful values for the hyperparameters.
+If the period is too short, the data sample would not be representative enough to select meaningful values for the hyperparameters.
 On the other hand, if the period is too long, the strategy might not be relevant to the current market conditions.
-Thus, it is important to perform an analysis of how this parameter influences the strategy performance.
+Thus, it is important to perform an analysis of how this parameter influence the strategy performance.

-The analysis has been carried out only for the two best strategies, that is GMADL Informer with 5 min data and RSI Strategy with 30 min data.
+The analysis has been carried out only for the best strategies, that is GMADL Informer with 5min data.